Finland, Intermediary

 Where are the opportunities?

-• We continue to believe that total return fixed income strategies unconstrained by benchmarks are best positioned to navigate the later stages of the economic and credit cycle, which we expect to coincide with bouts of volatility.
-Central banks are charting divergent policy paths, creating dispersion in growth and inflation and increasing the likelihood of market dislocations.
-Structural tailwinds, fiscal stimulus, deregulation and robust AI-driven capital investment should keep the backdrop constructive, but elevated valuations across most sectors mean success will hinge on selectivity and discipline.
+• We continue to believe that total return fixed income strategies unconstrained by benchmarks are best positioned to navigate the later stages of the economic and credit cycle.
+Central banks’ divergent policy paths are creating dispersion in growth and inflation, further increasing the likelihood of market dislocations.
+Looking through the heightened geopolitical instability, we believe that structural tailwinds — fiscal stimulus, deregulation and robust AI-driven capital investment — keep the backdrop broadly constructive.
+However, elevated valuations across most sectors suggest that success will hinge on selectivity and discipline.

 The views expressed are those of the author at the time of writing.
 Other teams may hold different views and make different investment decisions.
 The value of your investment may become worth more or less than at the time of original investment.
 While any third-party data used is considered reliable, its accuracy is not guaranteed.
 For professional, institutional or accredited investors only.